LogtalkDotOrg/logtalk3/tools/doclet/NOTES.md

 --------------------------

 You can use the `scripts/logtalk_doclet.sh` Bash shell script for automating running doclets.
-See the `scripts/NOTES.md` file for details.
+The script expects the doclet source files to be named either `doclet.lgt` or `doclet.logtalk`.
+See the `scripts/NOTES.md` file or the script man page for details.

 Other notes